alejandro-vaz/abscissa/README.md

    - *MariaDB* as the database for everything.
    - *Django* serving the *HTML* and the *API*.
    - *Apache* with `mod_wsgi` handling static files.

+> [!IMPORTANT]
+> The backend will change a lot in the coming weeks.
+We will be moving from our current stack to *Nginx* + *Uvicorn* + *FastAPI.* Our frontend will also adapt, we will turn *Abscissa* into a single-page-app which will be much faster and reliable.

 ## License
 This project has the [*Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International*](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 That means: